 ON DESIGN: The book design process involves becoming absorbed in a manuscript, understanding its essence, and conveying this through thoughtful choices of type, ornamentation, color, balance, proportion, variety, and pacing.
 Grounded in these fundamentals, the result should reflect the manuscript so thoroughly that the design is essentially transparent.
 A book design that calls attention to itself intrudes on the reader's relationship with the text.
-The total book—text and design—should seem borne as a whole from the author alone.
+The total book—text and its design—should seem borne as a whole from the author alone.

 ME, IN BRIEF: As a professional book designer with over 35 years of experience, I'm dedicated to producing beautiful, inventive, and intelligent work.
 I hold a Bachelor of Fine Arts degree from the School of Visual Arts in New York.
 My career has been in trade book publishing, working on staff at Henry Holt and Company and subsequently as a freelance designer through my studio for Random House, Penguin Putnam, St. Martin's Press, Andrews McMeel, and other publishers.
 My experience in book design is broad: I've worked on fiction, non-fiction (biography, current affairs, history, health & wellness, and humor), cookbooks, gift books, heavily-illustrated books, and children's books.
 My reputation is for being conscientious, detail-oriented, responsive, and reliable.

 A particular interest has always been designing life histories.
 Among the memoirs, biographies, and autobiographies I've designed for trade publishers are: